qiuwch/vc-shapenet/README.md

     Take `[model_id]` as its input argument.
 Show this 3D model in blender.

+- show_preview.py

+    Generate an html file containing rendered images.

+## Other code

+- blender_script.py

+    The code to be executed in blender, responsible for setting up camera, loading model, etc.

+- render_opt.py

+    Rendering configuration code, such as lighting, etc.

 ## Viewpoint
 The viewpoint is saved in `viewpoints/` folder.